01/W Frequently Asked Questions

 03R/W

 The 03R/W was Korg's way of having a General MIDI (GM) synth on the market until the follow-up to the 01 appeared.
-It is a sound module that powers-up with GM Progs and Drum Kit in the proper GM Program numbers (that is, totally different from the 01.)
+It is a sound module that powers-up with GM Progs and Drum Kit in the proper GM Program numbers (which is totally different from the 01.)
 I've been told the 03 has 100 Combis and 100 Progs (same as those in the 05R/W and X5/X5D) plus a bank of 128 GM Progs and several drum kits.

-The 03 has other differences from the 01, like no waveshaping and no floppy drive.The 03 is NOT SysEx compatible with the 01.
+The 03 has other differences from the 01, like no waveshaping and no floppy drive.
+The 03 is NOT SysEx compatible with the 01.

 Prog/Combi Cards